UtrechtUniversity/UU_BSc_Geosciences_Data2/03_plottingData/plottingData.md

 #### Question 9

-*Can you explain why we still have to select only the years 1958 to 2023 when we already use the dropna.
-Especially when we look at the annual values.
-If you need a hint look at the values that are provided for 1958 and 2024 and compare these to the rest of the years*
+*Can you explain why we still have to select only the years 1958 to 2023 when we already use the dropna function, especially when we look at the annual values?
+If you need a hint look at the values that are provided for 1958 and 2024 and compare these to the rest of the years.*

 Now we try again to make the plot